AliFareed0009/Python-for-DevOps/README.md

 - Essential Python Syntax and Concepts
 - Automating Tasks with Python Scripts
 - Python Libraries for DevOps
-- Handling Files and Data Streams
+- Handling Files and Data Structures
 - Python for Cloud and Infrastructure

 ## Files and there Useages